 I was approved by the SSA to be a disabled person in 2014.
 It was for depression and arthritis.
 I recently had to go for a redetermination and then was found to be not disabled and then was told that I was found disabled due to mood disorder and anxiety disorder and then that was never the reason...
 Read more »

 Suspended.
 I had been out of state for a couple of months.
 The suspension letter was dated 2 says prior to me getting the ticket.
-The judge informed me that I was correct about the text of the law, however stated that "case law" says driver "knows or should know" their license is suspended, and...
+The judge informed me that I was correct about the text of the law, however stated that "case law" says driver "knows or should know" their license...
 Read more »

 You should contact a local attorney very soon as appeals are time sensitive on filing a notice of appeal.
 An expungement of the conviction is possible, but there is also a time frame before you can petition the court.
 If you miss your deadline then you would be barred from going forward on the...Read more »